“Hardly hits a note”: “Kaisermania” by Roland Kaiser falls through with Schlager fans - California18

 It doesn’t stop with hateful comments about the singing skills of the hit legend – his stage outfit is also properly targeted.
 “For the fact that Roland Kaiser attaches so much importance to tailor-made suits, the suit that he (…) is currently wearing on ARD is pretty wrong,” writes a Schlager fan, “The jacket doesn’t fit at all, far too wide at the bottom.”
 Also the “awful” implementation of the performance falls mercilessly with many viewers: “Every hardware store and car dealership opening has better sound quality than here in Dresden.”

-While many Schlager fans get the worst of their accounts with “Kaisermania”, Roland Kaiser is playing a concert at the same time as part of his “big birthday tour” in the Olympiahalle in Munich – where the response is likely to be a lot more euphoric.
-Last However, thousands of people had to be evacuated during a concert by Roland Kaiser.
+While many Schlager fans get the worst out of “Kaisermania”, Roland Kaiser is playing a concert at the same time as part of his “big birthday tour” in the Olympiahalle in Munich – where the response is likely to be a lot more euphoric.
+Roland Kaiser’s hit colleague Michelle recently interrupted a concert to help a fan in an emergency.
 Sources used: Twitter